mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

-  * Tagging stacks with their current deployed version and profile name.
-    * Define clPparemeters to contain this information, and corresponding Outputs to print it out again.
-Easy!
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Add a "deploy --dry-run" command which prints a summary of the changes